Australian Economic Review

 - Policy Forum, which explores major issues in economic policy

-- Data Survey, which outlines the main features of databases available to researchers, and
+- Data Articles, which outlines the main features of databases available to researchers, and

-- For the Student, which contains articles written specifically for university students.
+- Perspectives, which contains articles written specifically for university students.

 The Australian Economic Review is included in the Social Sciences Citation Index.